skifli/pyattr/README.md

   - [Example](#example)
   - [How does it work?](#how-does-it-work)

-While Python does have name mangling, it is not nearly as powerful as access modifiers found in languages such as C++. **pyattr** provides an easy-to-use API for access modifiers in Python, and is actively developed.
+While Python does have name mangling, it is not nearly as powerful as access modifiers found in languages such as C++. **pyattr** provides an easy-to-use API for access modifiers in Python.

 ## Installation